Hiren Kanani

 Why understanding the cost of poor quality in manufacturing is important?

-Cost reduction : Poor quality in manufacturing increases expenses due to rework, scrap, warranty claims, and customer returns.
-Understanding these costs helps identify areas for improvement and reduce defects, resulting in cost savings.
+• Cost reduction: Poor quality in manufacturing increases expenses due to rework, scrap, warranty claims, and customer returns.
+Understanding these costs helps identify areas for improvement and reduce defects in manufacturing, resulting in cost savings.

-Competitive advantage : High-quality products enhance a company’s reputation and customer trust.
-Recognizing the cost of poor quality motivates manufacturers to invest in quality improvement, leading to increased customer satisfaction and loyalty.
+• Competitive advantage: High-quality products enhance a company’s reputation and customer trust.
+Recognizing the cost of poor quality in project management motivates manufacturers to invest in quality improvement, leading to increased customer satisfaction and loyalty.

-While understanding the cost of poor quality is important in manufacturing, there are also several disadvantages associated with it.
-Here are six disadvantages:
+While understanding the cost of poor quality in manufacturing is important, there are also several disadvantages associated with it.

-Increased Expenditure : Identifying and addressing quality issues often requires additional investment to reproduce or fix the defective products, resulting in higher expenses for the company.
+• Increased Expenditure: Identifying and addressing quality issues often requires additional investment to reproduce or fix defective products, resulting in higher expenses for the company.

-Damage to Company Reputation : Poor quality products that compromise customer health and safety can significantly impact a company’s reputation.
-The negative perception of the brand can lead to a loss of trust and loyalty from customers.
+• Damage to Company Reputation: Poor-quality products that compromise customer health and safety can significantly damage a company’s reputation.
+A negative brand perception can lead to a loss of customer trust and loyalty.

 Most enterprises have quality-related costs as high as 15-20% of their sales revenue.
 The costs may go as high as 40% of their total operations for some of them.